 In Washington, you may be able to vacate your criminal record of indecent exposure after you have been convicted.
 However, this cannot be done until three years has passed since you have been convicted.
 One of the requirements for eligibility to vacate your record of vulgar exhibition is not committing any other crimes in this three year period.
 It is not a guarantee that you will be able to remove this conviction off of your record, so the charges should not be taken lightly.

 If you are charged with indecent exposure in the Seattle area, whether it’s your first offense or you have a record of previous offenses, the Law Offices of Kevin Trombold can help.
 Experienced Seattle indecent exposure attorney Kevin Trombold has represented criminal defendants in the Seattle area for more than two decades including those charged with vulgar exhibition.
-He fights aggressively for the justice his clients need and deserve.
+He fights aggressively fairly for all of his clients.

 DEFENSES FOR INDECENT EXPOSURE

-The defense strategy that is chosen by your attorneys will depend heavily on the specific circumstances surrounding your case.
+The defense strategy that is chosen by your attorneys will depend on the particular circumstances involving your case.
 However, there are a few common defense strategies that are used in indecent exposure cases.